Die zwei Gesellen

 Into the seething waves

-Of the colorful sounding depths.
+Of a colorful sounding abyss.

-And when he surfaced from the deep,
+And when he surfaced again,

 He was weary and old,